insightfinder/InsightAgent/daemonset/README.md

 # Kubernetes Daemonset for insightfinder agent
 Insightfinder agent can be deployed as a kubernetes daemonset using the configuration file "insightfinder.yaml".

+The insightfinder docker image is found at the link: https://hub.docker.com/r/insightfinderagent/kubernetes-daemon-set/ .

+The insightfinder.yaml configuration file takes care of downloading this docker image from docker hub.

 ##### Instructions to register a project in Insightfinder.com
 - Go to the link https://insightfinder.com/